ayastreb/11route/_posts/en/2016/2016-05-01-rome-italy.markdown

 After dinner we went to another local sightseeing - Trevi Fountain.
 It's the biggest fountain in Rome, it was built in 1732-1762.
 It is very popular tourist attraction, the crowd there is really huge.
 A lot of people are throwing coins into the fountain.
-An estimated 3,000 EUR are thrown into the fountain each day.
+Around 3,000 EUR are thrown into the fountain every day.
-The money has been used to subsidise a supermarket for Rome's needy.
+The money has been used by the government to subsidise food in Rome supermarkets for the people in need.
-However, there are regular attempts to steal coins from the fountain.
+It is illegal to steal coins from the fountain, but there are regular attempts.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">